EldonGabriel/eldongabriel.github.io/experience.md

 This work is supported by a portfolio of documented labs, technical reports, and security analysis exercises designed to replicate real-world operational scenarios.
 </p>

-**ℹ️ Note:** In adherence to Mossé Cyber Security Institute (MCSI) non-disclosure and academic integrity policies, proprietary lab solutions are restricted from public distribution.
-My technical proficiency is instead demonstrated through original, independent research and the simulated operational scenarios documented below.
+**ℹ️ Academic Integrity & Compliance::** To follow MCSI non-disclosure policies, I do not share lab solutions publicly.
+Instead, I demonstrate my skills through independent research and original lab scenarios, documented below.
+If needed, restricted work can be verified through official transcripts or a secure screen share.
 {: .notice}